jestjs/jest/docs/Configuration.md

 *Note: a transformer is only ran once per file unless the file has changed.
 During development of a transformer it can be useful to run Jest with `--no-cache` or to frequently [delete Jest's cache](/jest/docs/troubleshooting.html#caching-issues).*

+*Note: if you are using the `babel-jest` transformer and want to use an additional code preprocessor, keep in mind that when "transform" is overwritten in any way the `babel-jest` is not loaded automatically anymore.
+If you want to use it to compile JavaScript code it has to be explicitly defined.
+See [babel-jest plugin](https://github.com/facebook/jest/tree/master/packages/babel-jest#setup)*

 ### `transformIgnorePatterns` [array<string>]
 (default: `['/node_modules/']`)